Class InstallationScriptProvider

 The first time that an EPSGDataAccess needs to be instantiated, EPSGFactory verifies if the EPSG database exists.
 If it does not, then:

-1. EPSGFactory.install(Connection) searches for the first instance of InstallationResources (the parent of this class) for which the set of authorities contains "EPSG".
+1. EPSGFactory.install(Connection) searches for the first instance of InstallationResources for which the set of authorities contains "EPSG".

-2. The license may be shown to the user if the application allows that (for example when running as a console application).
+2. The license will be shown to the user if the application allows that (for example, when running as a console application).

-3. If the installation process is allowed to continue, it will iterate over all readers provided by openScript(String, int) and execute the SQL statements (not necessarily verbatim; the installation process may adapt to the target database).
+3. If the user accepts the EPSG terms of use, then this class iterates over all readers provided by openScript(String, int) and executes the SQL statements (not necessarily verbatim, as the installation process may adapt some SQL statements to the target database).

 Since: